JPeterD/Gitcoin-Nervos/Task 12/README.md

 Once you have found or created the DApp you would like to port over you can now clone its repository.

-In our case lets clone this Sample application here:
+In our case lets clone my Sample application here:
 ```
 git clone https://github.com/JPeterD/SampleDapp
 ````